danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

 ## Installation instructions

-0. Download the HDT_OpponentGuesser.dll from the latest release
+1. Download the HDT_OpponentGuesser.dll from the latest release
-1. Copy HDT_OpponentGuesser.dll to %AppData%\HearthstoneDeckTracker\Plugins
+2. Copy HDT_OpponentGuesser.dll to %AppData%\HearthstoneDeckTracker\Plugins
-2. Copy the dependent Assemblies dll's (that do not already exist in HearthstoneDeckTracker) from Project resources to %AppData%\HearthstoneDeckTracker\ (eg C:\Users\USERNAME\AppData\Local\HearthstoneDeckTracker\app-1.20.10\)
+3. Copy the dependent Assemblies dll's (that do not already exist in HearthstoneDeckTracker) from Project resources to %AppData%\HearthstoneDeckTracker\ (eg C:\Users\USERNAME\AppData\Local\HearthstoneDeckTracker\app-1.20.10\)
-   1. Currently have none due to rearchitecting the project
+   a.
+Currently have none due to rearchitecting the project
-3. Restart HDT
+4. Restart HDT

 ## Suggestions